btmartin721/ClineHelpR/README.md

 #### Aggregate BGC Runs

 ClinePlotR allows you to aggregate multiple BGC runs together to increase your MCMC sampling.
 Log-likelihood MCMC traces can be made with the plot_traces() function to assess convergence.
 This is **strongly** recommended if aggregating BGC runs.
-You should make sure all five runs have converged (see the LnL traces below).
+You should make sure all five runs have converged (see the LnL and parameter traces below).

 To aggregate the BGC runs, you first need the BGC output in the correct format.